friyad/nextjs-to-netlify/README.md

-# How to deploy a next js application to netlify using comand line
+# How to deploy a next js application to netlify using comand line?

 - At first have to install netlify-cli globaly `npm install -g netlify-cli`
 - Then you have to log in to your netlify account `ntl login`